Wednesday, September 19, 2018

 Looking at the floor plan I could see the posts in the upper section forming a square.
-I added the diagonal and then used the diagonal as a radius.
+I added the diagonal and then using the diagonal as a radius I swung an arc.
 It landed on the lower left corner of the crib.

 This is a simple easy plan.
 The elevation should be as simple.